Vaelor/python-mattermost-driver/README.rst

         These options already have useful defaults or are just not needed in every case.
         In most cases, you won't need to modify these, especially the basepath.
-        If you can only use a self signed/insecure certificate, you should set verify to False.
+        If you can only use a self signed/insecure certificate, you should set verify to your CA file or to False.
 Please double check this if you have any errors while using a self signed certificate!
         """
         'scheme': 'https',
         'port': 8065,
         'basepath': '/api/v4',
-        'verify': True,
+        'verify': True,  # Or /path/to/file.pem
         'mfa_token': 'YourMFAToken',
         """
         Setting this will pass the your auth header directly to